-18. Are there any particular tax regimes applicable to intellectual property, such as patent box?
+19. Are there any particular tax regimes applicable to intellectual property, such as patent box?

 With effect from 1 January 2016 Ireland has enacted a Knowledge Development Box ("KDB") which is an OECD compliant, modified nexus patent box.
 The KDB provides for a 6.25% corporation tax rate on profits derived from intellectual property (including patents and copyrighted software) where the related research and development ("R&D") has taken place in Ireland.
 The relief is diluted to the extent that the relevant R&D is undertaken by group companies or is based on acquired intellectual property.
+As the KDB operates to decrease a taxpayer's effective tax rate, the Department of Finance recently acknowledged that the KDB is unlikely to produce a net benefit following the implementation of the GloBE rules for in-scope taxpayers.
+The current version of the KDB is due to come to an end on 1 January 2023 and the KDB is currently under review to consider its future in light of the international reforms.

 Ireland also offers an R&D tax credit of 25% of the qualifying R&D expenditure taking place in Ireland.
 The tax credit may be used to offset the corporation tax liability of the company, pay income taxes of certain key individuals or may qualify for a cash refund in certain circumstances.
+The Department of Finance confirmed that it is examining whether adjustments are required to ensure that the R&D Credit continues to support R&D activities in Ireland following the implementation of the GloBE rules.
+In this context, it is expected that Ireland will ensure that the R&D tax credit constitutes a qualified refundable tax credits for the purpose of the GLoBE rules.

-19. Is fiscal consolidation employed or a recognition of groups of corporates for tax purposes and are there any jurisdictional limitations on what can constitute a group for tax purposes?
+20. Is fiscal consolidation employed or a recognition of groups of corporates for tax purposes and are there any jurisdictional limitations on what can constitute a group for tax purposes?
 Is a group contribution system employed or how can losses be relieved across group companies otherwise?

-Ireland does not operate a fiscal consolidation system but rather provides for a system of group relief.
+Ireland does not operate a fiscal consolidation system

+but rather provides for a system of group relief.
 An Irish resident company can surrender losses to another Irish resident group company.
 The surrender is achieved by making an appropriate election in the corporation tax return.
 It is not necessary that payment is made for the economic value of the loss but a tax free payment may indeed be made.
 In order for a 'group' to exist there must be a 75% beneficial ownership relationship (directly or indirectly) between the two companies traced through companies resident in the EU or DTA partner jurisdictions.